Your Name

 Reformulating Reactivity Design for Data-Efficient Machine Learning

-Toby Lewis-Atwell, Daniel Beechey, Özgür Şimşek and Matthew N. Grayson
+Toby Lewis-Atwell, Daniel Beechey, Özgür Şimşek, and Matthew N. Grayson

 ACS Catalysis, 13(20), 2023